Iterative Cut-Based PWA Approximation of Multi-Dimensional Nonlinear Systems: Introduction

 Bi-level optimization arises because PWA approximation essentially has two key aspects: establishing a partitioning strategy to divide the domain into subregions, and finding the local affine approximations.
 A popular partitioning strategy is clustering of the mesh points~\cite{Amaldi2016,Breschi2016,Du2020,Bako2014}, which can be sensitive to the mesh quality~\cite{Jin2021}.
 Despite the efforts to reduce the sensitivity to the cluster boundary and outliers~\cite{Khanmirza2016}, the performance of clustering-based partitioning degrades for multi-dimensional nonlinear functions.
 Some formulations use a specific shape for the partition, e.g.\ using hyper-rectangular subregions for digital systems~\cite{Comaschi2012}, using the function gradient~\cite{Azuma2010}, which is only applicable for uni-dimensional domains, or simplical representation~\cite{Bemporad2011}, which is applicable for low-dimensional domains~\cite{Paoletti2007}.
 Conversely, the hinging hyperplanes formalism, where the function is defined as a sum of hinging functions, e.g.\ $\min$ and $\max$, of parameterized hyperplanes, have proven to be an efficient and tractable formulation for partitioning of multi-dimensional domains~\cite{Roll2004}.

 If the approximation problem is solved offline, the main goal is to converge to the most accurate PWA approximation with minimal complexity.
 This essentially requires a partitioning strategy that is flexible enough to divide the domain in various ways and consequently, allow for finding a PWA approximation of a desired accuracy via defining the lowest possible number of subregions.
-Additionally, an appropriate methodology should be able to yield a continuous PWA approximation, which was handled by using min and max operators in~\cite{Xu2016}.
+Additionally, in many control or optimization applications, discontinuity in the function may lead to undesirable behavior and/or numerical instabilities.
+Therefore, it is crucial that the resulting PWA function is continuous across its domain to ensure that no abrupt changes or discontinuities occur at the boundaries between adjacent affine subdomains/local modes.
+Therefore, an appropriate methodology should be able to yield a continuous PWA approximation, which was handled by using min and max operators in~\cite{Xu2016}.
 However, using max and min operators does not allow for a discontinuous form.
 In this sense, using the continuity constraint from~\cite{Ohtsuki1977} is more suitable for more flexibility.